uber/react-vis/README.md

 - Simplicity. `react-vis` doesn't require any deep knowledge of data visualization libraries to start building your first visualizations.
 - Flexibility. `react-vis` provides a set of basic building blocks for different charts.
 For instance, separate X and Y axis components.
 This provides a high level of control of chart layout for applications that need it.
 - Ease of use.
-The library provides a set of defaults which can be overriden by the custom user's settings.
+The library provides a set of defaults which can be overridden by the custom user's settings.
 - Integration with React. `react-vis` supports the React's lifecycle and doesn't create unnecessary nodes.

 ## Usage